bcgov/sso-requests-e2e/docs/Excel Parameter File.md

 ### CSV to JSON

-Once the spreadsheets are completed, the JSON files can be created by exporting the sheet as a CSV file.
+Once the spreadsheets are completed, the JSON files can be created by exporting the _sheet_ as a CSV file.
 The CSV file can then be converted to JSON using the `csvtojson` npm package.

 - Install the `csvtojson` npm package globally: `npm install -g csvtojson`
-- Convert the CSV file to JSON: `csvtojson <csvfile> > <jsonfile>`
+- Convert the CSV file to JSON: `csvtojson --downstreamFormat=array --checkType=true <csvfile> > <jsonfile>`
 - Copy the JSON file to the `fixtures` folder.
 - Update the test scripts to use the new JSON file if needed.